 9. Issues that may have affected your property

 If you have answered yes, is the damage the subject of any outstanding insurance claim?
+No a.
+Please tick which services are connected to your property and give details of the supplier:

 10. Services